rackerlabs/technical-blog/_posts/2015-06-14-Docker-CoreOS-Fleet.md

   - docker
 ---

-In this post we will look at Docker, CoreOS & Fleet and demonstrate how one could use all of them in an application scenario.
+In this post, we will look at Docker, CoreOS & Fleet and demonstrate how one could use all of them in an application scenario.

- * Before you start you will need the following.
+ * Before you start, you will need the following.
 A Rackspace cloud account.
 Get a free tier [Rackspace developer account](https://developer.rackspace.com/signup/)

- * If you don't have an account, you can still follow this and do it on your own servers but will need some customizations.
+ * If you don't have an account, you can still follow this and do it on your own servers, but the process will need some customizations.

  * If using Rackspace Cloud, ensure that you have novaclient installed.
 Refer to [Installing Nova](http://www.rackspace.com/knowledge_center/article/installing-python-novaclient-on-linux-and-mac-os) for more details.

- * Next clone this repo which is needed for the examples below.
+ * Next, clone this repo which is needed for the examples below.

   ```
   git clone https://github.com/srirajan/coreos-docker
   ```

  * Lets build a CoreOS cluster.
 To do that, first get a discovery URL for your cluster.
 CoreOS uses etcd, a service running on each machine, to handle messages between the cluster nodes.
 For a group of CoreOS machines to form a cluster, their etcd instances need to be connected.
-[See Cluster Discovery](https://coreos.com/docs/cluster-management/setup/cluster-discovery/) if you want to read more but how this works.
+[See Cluster Discovery](https://coreos.com/docs/cluster-management/setup/cluster-discovery/) if you want to read more about how this works.

   ```
   curl -w "\n" https://discovery.etcd.io/new